ArPiRobot/arpirobot.github.io/docs/guide/setup/setuppi.md

 Before using the robot, you need to setup the Main Computer (often a Raspberry Pi) with the custom ArPiRobot OS image.

-For most supported devices this just entails downloading an OS image and flashing it to an SD card.
+For supported devices this just entails downloading an OS image and flashing it to an SD card.
 OS images for supported boards can be found on the [downloads page](../../downloads.md).

 The ArPiRobot OS images are modified versions of operating system images for the board that include required software and proper configuration for use on an ArPiRobot robot.

 ## Requirements

-Before starting you will need a computer (laptop or desktop used for development)<sup>&ast;</sup>, a [supported Main Computer](../hardware/supportedhardware.md), a power supply for the main computer (this can be the battery pack used to power the computer on the robot).
+Before starting you will need a computer (such as the laptop or desktop you will for development), a [supported Main Computer](../hardware/supportedhardware.md), a power supply for the main computer (this can be the battery pack used to power the computer on the robot).

-<sup>&ast;</sup>The software used in this section (balenaEtcher) is available for Windows, macOS, and Linux computers.
-If using another OS you will need to find another program to write the image file to the SD Card.

 ## Choosing an Image

 It is always recommended to use the latest ArPiRobot image, available on the [downloads page](../../downloads.md).
 Make sure to download the correct image for your main computer board.
-Also note that some images are distributed as multiple files (all parts must be downloaded).

 ## Flash the Image